neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 - `create(balance, context)` - Create a new balance
 - `update(id, dto, context)` - Update balance details
 - `findById(id, context)` - Retrieve by ID
-- `findByEmployeeYear(employeeId, year)` - Get all balances for an employee in a year
+- `findByEmployeeYear(employeeId, year)` - Get all balances for an employee in a leave year (year is string identifier)
-- `findByLeaveType(employeeId, leaveTypeId, year, context)` - Find specific balance
+- `findByLeaveType(employeeId, leaveTypeId, year, context)` - Find specific balance (year is string identifier)
 - `closeBalance(id, context)` - Close a balance at year-end
-- `resetBalancesForYear(year, context)` - Initialize balances for all employees
+- `resetBalancesForYear(year, context)` - Initialize balances for all employees (year is string identifier)
 - `softDelete(id, isActive, context)` - Deactivate a balance

 ---